Noah3141/RussianVocabularyLister/docs/Basic.md

 2. large_book_scraper.py
    * > This is set up to take two popular Russian book websites, and scrape page by page through entire books.
-   * > It is necessary to get words used in other forms, which are unlikely to occur in textbook-ish Wikipedia articles.
+   * > It is necessary for the triangulation of lemma forms to get words used in other forms that are unlikely to occur in textbook-ish Wikipedia articles.

 3. Run both get_reference_dictionary_key.py and get_full_vocab.py
    * > These process the database into save-state pickle files.
 These pickle files contain the product of slow language processing, but once made, can be utilized very quickly by the website's pages.